-At this time the Company is not anticipating profit from operations in the near future.
+The Company is not anticipating profit from operations in the near future.
 Until such time as the Company is able to realize profits from the production and marketing of commodities from its properties, the Company will report a deficit and will rely on its ability to obtain equity or debt financing to fund ongoing operations.
-Additional financing is required for new exploration and promotional initiatives.
+Additional financings are required for new exploration and promotional initiatives.
 Due to the nature of the junior mineral exploration industry, the Company will have a continuous need to secure additional funds through the issuance of equity or debt in order to support its corporate and exploration activities, as well as its obligations relating to its properties.